axibase/atsd/configuration/entity_views.md

 Enabled Column | Entity status.
 Entity Tag | Name of the entity tag.
 Property Tag | [Property search expression](../rule-engine/property-search.md) in the format of `type:[{key-name=key-value}]:tag-name`.
-Series Value | Name of the metric for which the last value for this entity will be displayed.<br>If multiple series match the specified metric and entity, the value for the latest series will be displayed.
+Series Value | Name of the metric for which the last value for this entity is displayed.<br>If multiple series match the specified metric and entity, the value for the latest series is displayed.
 Name Column | Entity name with a link to the editor page for the entity.
 Label Column | Entity label with a link to the editor page for the entity.
 Portals Column | Link to the portals page for the entity.